-The good news is that you don’t need a fancy ice cream maker to create this refreshing frozen dessert.
-With just a few minutes of prep time, you can create a frozen dessert that’s full of flavors and textures to surprise and delight family and guests.
+The good news is that you don't need a fancy ice cream maker to create this refreshing frozen dessert.
+With just a few minutes of prep time, you can create a frozen dessert full of flavors and textures to surprise and delight families and guests.

 - Begin by roughly chopping about two cups of fresh watermelon into large chunks.

 - Zest, then juice the lemon.
-This Microplane is great for zesting.
+This Microplane is excellent for zesting.

 - Puree the watermelon, lemon zest, lemon juice, and sugar in a food processor.

-- Transfer the watermelon puree mixture into a 9×9 shallow baking pan.
+- Transfer the watermelon puree mixture into a 9x9 shallow baking pan.
 I use a glass pan, but you can also use a metal one.

 - Freeze for 2 hours.
-Remove from the freezer and use a regular fork to scrape the frozen watermelon mixture in the pan to form ice crystals.
+Remove from the freezer and use a regular fork to scrape the frozen watermelon mixture into the pan to form ice crystals.

 - Freeze for an additional 3 hours.